SijuEC/MMR_with_Saliency_Detection/README.md

 </p>

 ## Implementation
 <br>
 This code was implemented on a linux machine.
-It has to be edited to run on operating systems.
+It has to be edited to run on other operating systems.
 <br>
 Save this repository in your home folder under the name "notebooks".
 This ensures that all the file paths in the config file of this program function properly.